0xalexbel/ixcdv/README.md

 - In order to deeply understand the inner mechanisms and subtleties, it is much more convenient to be able to locally install the full set of [iExec](https://github.com/iExecBlockchainComputing) services and run them within your favorite IDE.
 By doing so, you are free to place breakpoints here and there and better figure out how the whole thing works.

-- Here comes **ixcdv**, a software tool that allows you to install, run and manipulate a **local** instance of the full iExec cloud computing infrastructure. **ixcdv** will do all the dirty work for you, so you can focus on testing your dapp and understand the inner mechanisms of the iExec platform.
+- Here comes **ixcdv**, a software tool that allows you to install, run and manipulate a **local** instance of the full iExec cloud computing stack. **ixcdv** will do all the dirty work for you, so you can focus on testing your dapp and understand the inner mechanisms of the iExec platform.

+## How it works ?
+- Install ixcdv
+- Create a new folder somewhere
+- Use ixcdv to **install and configure** a full iExec stack inside that folder
+- start your new local iExec stack
+- run an app Dockerfile within your new **local** iExec stack
+- when you are done, stop the stack
+- delete the folder

 ## Features in a Nutshell

 - Runs on **Mac** (macOs BigSur or higher).
-- Full **[iExec stack](https://github.com/iExecBlockchainComputing)** with any number of workers.
+- Install/Run/Debug the Full **[iExec stack](https://github.com/iExecBlockchainComputing)** with any number of workers.
 - Full **VSCode** support.
     - You can run and debug every single iExec piece of software directly withing VSCode.
 - Fully local.